h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Max Runtime in Minutes Before Triggering the Finish Button
 - Max Runtime in Minutes Before Triggering the 'Abort' Button
 - Pipeline Building Recipe
-- Kaggle username
-- Kaggle Key
-- Kaggle submission timeout in seconds
+- Enable genetic algorithm for selection and tuning of features and models
 - Make Python Scoring Pipeline
 - Make MOJO Scoring Pipeline
 - Attempt to reduce the size of the Mojo
+- Make Pipeline Visualization
+- Make Autoreport
 - Measure MOJO Scoring Latency
 - Timeout in Seconds to Wait for MOJO Creation at End of Experiment
 - Number of Parallel Workers to Use during MOJO Creation
-- Make Pipeline Visualization
+- Kaggle username
-- Make Autoreport
+- Kaggle Key
+- Kaggle submission timeout in seconds
 - Min Number of Rows Needed to Run an Experiment
 - Reproducibility Level
 - Random Seed